The British Embassy Washington maintains and develops relations between the UK and the United States.

 We provide services to British nationals living in and visiting the USA.

 If you’re in District of Columbia, Delaware, Maryland, Virginia or West Virginia and you need urgent help (for example, you’ve been attacked, arrested or someone has died), call +1 202 588 6500.
-If you’re in the UK and worried about a British national in the USA, call 020 7008 1500.

 Get an emergency travel document